lightpack/docs/sample-tutorial.md

 If you refresh your browser, you should see the tasks view as same as previous one before working with database.

 <img src="_media/tutorial/screen-3.png" style="max-width: 420px">

+Calling `app('db')` return a database connection instance that define a `table()` method.
+This methods taskes the name of database table we are interested in querying.
+The `table()` method return an instance of query builder.